Victim of a truck accident?

 • Track All Expenses: Save every receipt related to the accident, from prescription co-pays and parking fees at the doctor’s office to mileage for medical appointments.

 • Stay Off Social Media: Insurance companies routinely review claimants’ social media profiles.
-A post that seems innocent to you, like a picture from a family gathering, could be misinterpreted and used to argue that your injuries are not as limiting as you claim.
+A post that seems innocent to you, like a picture from a family gathering, could be misinterpreted and affect how your injuries are evaluated.

 • Direct All Communications to Our Office: Do not give a recorded statement to any insurance adjuster.
 Simply refer them to us.
 This ensures your rights are protected in every conversation.